 If you look at the above strategies carefully, you’ll realize that they all boil down to one simple thing — trying to give remote workers the same communication opportunities they would have had if they were working from an office.

-Remote or office-based – the best way to keep employees engaged is by giving them a voice.
+Remote or office-based – the best way to engage remote employees is by giving them a voice.
 After all, 46% of remote workers believe the best managers are the ones who check in – really frequently.

 Making time for employees’ thoughts and concerns, whether through informal small talk or structured feedback, is the golden thread that separates a good organization from a great one.